Delicious Sautéed Asparagus

-This sautéed asparagus recipe is the perfect side dish with almost any main course such as leg of lamb, roast chicken, or roast beef.
-With crunchy nuts and tart cranberries, it takes less than 15 minutes to make.
+This sautéed asparagus recipe is the perfect side dish with almost any main course, such as leg of lamb, roast chicken, or roast beef.
+It’s made with crunchy nuts and tart cranberries and takes less than 15 minutes to make.

 One of the good things about asparagus as a side dish is that it is perfect with almost any main course.
 Today, I made these sauteed with cranberries and cashews.
-And yet, you can also use any other dry fruit and nuts such as raisins, almonds, etc.
+And yet, you can also use any other dry fruit and nuts, such as raisins and almonds.

 Why make this dish?